See by:open filter

 Nichola's practice also covers development matters such as rights of light and preparing vacant possession strategies.
 She also has experience advising in connection with property related insolvency acting on numerous retail administrations and advising LPA receivers on their powers and duties.

-Amy Dominick Padgett is an associate in the Washington, D.C., office and a member of the Energy and Infrastructure Group.Amy's practice focuses on energy project finance and development, mergers and acquisitions, and general corporate matters.
+Amy is a member of the Energy and Infrastructure Group.Her practice focuses on energy project finance and development, mergers and acquisitions, and general corporate matters.
+Amy has represented sponsors, developers, investors, and electric utilities in connection with energy project sales and acquisitions, tax equity investments, cash equity investments, joint ventures, private placements, and a broad range of corporate matters.

 Mitchel C. Pahl, a Senior Counsel in Orrick’s New York office, is a